gearsdigital/enhanced-toolbar-link-dialog/README.md

-# Kirby Better Link - A plugin to handle internal links
+# Enhanced Toolbar Link Dialog - A plugin to handle internal links

-What the heck is *Kirby Better Link* about?
-Glad you asked! *Kirby Better Link* is a perfect helper if you…
+What the heck is *Enhanced Toolbar Link Dialog* about?
+Glad you asked! *Enhanced Toolbar Link Dialog* is a perfect helper if you…

 1. Can't remember all the pesky and way to long Page URLs,
 2. Want to build up or optimize your internal link structure for SEO without any effort
 3. Looking for a convenient way to deal with internal links

-*Kirby Better Link* is a Kirby 3 plugin which makes it easy to add internal or external references to your content by extending the default link dialog of Kirby's [textarea fields](https://getkirby.com/docs/reference/panel/fields/textarea#toolbar).
+*Enhanced Toolbar Link Dialog* is a Kirby 3 plugin which makes it easy to add internal or external references to your content by extending the default link dialog of Kirby's [textarea fields](https://getkirby.com/docs/reference/panel/fields/textarea#toolbar).

 ## Panel view